 AM: Perfection is the enemy of done.
-As I write the answers to these questions, I am covered in a fine dust of insulation debris from construction going on at our house caused by a flood, syrup from my 2-year-old daughter’s hands during a goodbye hug as I went into the office, and pen scribbles on my hand as I slept, trying not to forget what I needed to do the next day.
+As I write the answers to these questions, I am covered in a fine dust of insulation debris from the construction going on at our house caused by a flood, syrup from my 2-year-old daughter’s hands during a goodbye hug as I went into the office, and pen scribbles on my hand as I slept, trying not to forget what I needed to do the next day.
 I have a “To Do” list that goes on for 3 pages, with additional “To Dos” attached to the other “To Dos”.

 Life as an entrepreneur is messy, literally and figuratively.
 You never know what will happen minute to minute, let alone what you may be covered in.
 Having a plan and being able to deviate from that plan in order to push your business forward is important.
-You’ve go to roll with the punches, because if you wait to jump into your dreams for that “just right” moment, it will never come.
-I have failed so many times trying to get things perfect, because perfection does not exist.
+You’ve go to roll with the punches because if you wait to jump into your dreams for that “just right” moment, it will never come.
+I have failed so many times trying to get things perfect because perfection does not exist.
 It’s just you and a dream, so go ahead and make it a reality.

 WN: Anything else you’d like to add?

 AM: When I heard that I had won this award, I had just finished presenting at an Expressive Arts Association Conference with the Chicago School of Professional Psychology.
 I literally started to cry.
 It was as if the universe was telling me that I am on the right track; that who I am does make a difference.
-I have had many people throughout my life tell me that who I was was not important. “you love drama therapy too much”, “you smile too much” or “you have a strong personality”.
+I have had many people throughout my life tell me that I was not important. “you love drama therapy too much”, “you smile too much” or “you have a strong personality”.
 It took me a long time to understand that what they said about me had more to do with their own insecurities than with me.

 My passion for combining the arts and mental health extends beyond me as an individual, through my new creative arts therapy center for the community, and training center for drama and expressive arts therapy.
 Communities deserve to have access to creative arts therapy services and professional training.
-Through this grant I can continue to share these services with the world.
+Through this grant, I can continue to share these services with the world.

 Thanks for reading!
 Remember that we award a grant every month – if interested, please apply today.